Muhaimin008/RAG-Pipeline/README.md

 ## Answers to Required Questions

 **What method or library did I use to extract text, and why?**
 I used pytesseract because it handles Bangla and English OCR well and is easy to integrate in Python.
-Formatting challenges were common—Bangla texts with poor scan quality produced noisy OCR, and multi-column layouts sometimes got mixed up.
+Formatting challenges were common, Bangla texts with poor scan quality produced noisy OCR, and multi-column layouts sometimes got mixed up.

 **What chunking strategy did I choose and why?**
 I used sentence-based chunking with overlapping windows.
 This works well for semantic retrieval because it preserves the flow and meaning better than fixed-length or paragraph chunks.
 It reduces the risk of breaking questions or answers midway.